shenek/streamson/docs/content/_index.md

 # What it is
-Streamson is a tool to process large JSON inputs.
+Streamson is a tool to process large JSON inputs (the input can be a stream of JSONs as well).
 It tries to be memory efficient and it assumes that entire JSON won't fit into memory.